haptork/easyLambda/_docs/13-benchmarks.md

 - **pi**:
 The Monte Carlo example to generate the digits of pi does not access the filesystem.
 It only requires all communications to be directed to a single process.
-Since, the code does not involve a partitioned reduce, it can be implemented with raw MPI reduce.
+Since, the code does not involve a partitioned reduce, it can be implemented with a raw MPI reduce.

 [[code]](https://github.com/haptork/easyLambda/tree/master/examples/pi.cpp)
 [[walkthrough]]({{ base_path }}/docs/real-world#monte-carlo-pi)